8_The Scene Graph

 In addition to the view matrix, we will also use the Camera

-class to manage the projection matrix for the scene.
+class to manage the projection matrix for transforming the scene’s world coordinates to coordinates in the clipping space.

 Try it!